 Are some real estate companies downplaying the impact of COVID-19?
 If there is a recession, as many economists are saying, will the dominoes within real estate begin to fall for consumer and commercial real estate firms?
 We’ve compiled all relevant commentary from the real estate companies so you can make your own analysis.

-- World-wide many commercial estate companies are providing temporary rental subsidies for retail clients as consumer foot traffic hits an all-time low
+- Real estate companies are providing temporary rental subsidies for retail clients and consumers as both customers are adversely affected by the economic slowdown

 Here are the highlights.
 [Note: We are updating this post and our compilation post to reflect the most recent commentary.
 Last updated 3/19.]